 Here are some of the Matcha tea’s that you can find at Whole Foods.
 These products are just some of the many types of Matcha green tea powder Whole Foods.
 Different stores may have different specialty items at certain times.
 Regardless of what particular Whole Foods store you shop at, you should be able to find some delicious Matcha powders that will suit whatever your needs may be.

-is one of the most popular brands of matcha that Whole Foods carries.
-They have a wide range of products, from small packets to high-quality, ceremonial matcha.
-I particularly like the travel friendly matcha packets they sell.
-You can easily dump one of the little packets into a water bottle at work and shake it together to make a quick and tasty energy drink.
-In addition to their “on the go” matcha, DoMatcha has many different types of matcha that can be used in tea ceremonies or enjoyed at a more leisurely pace.
-Their organic ceremonial matcha powder is actually certified by the Japan Organic and Natural Foods Association, and it is made from the highest quality of leaves.
-The matcha produced by DoMatcha always tastes fresh, bright, and strong.
-Altogether, DoMatcha tends to produce some very nice, reliable products.
+DoMatcha is one of the most popular brands of Matcha that Whole Foods carries.
+They have a wide range of products, from small packets to high quality, ceremonial Matcha.
+We particularly like the travel friendly Matcha packets they sell.
+You can easily dump one of the little packets into a water bottle at work, shake it together and enjoy a tasty energy drink.
+In addition to their “on-the-go” Matcha, DoMatcha has many different types of Matcha that can be used in tea ceremonies or enjoyed at a more leisurely pace.
+Their organic ceremonial Matcha powder is actually certified by the Japan Organic and Natural Foods Association and is made from the highest quality of leaves.
+The Matcha produced by DoMatcha always tastes fresh, bright and strong.
+Altogether, DoMatcha tends to produce a very nice and reliable product.